nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 - As of now, the student table is not optimized for long data.
 When the window is minimized, the student data is not centered horizontally and vertically in each cell.
 We can simply add cosmetic changes in the fxml file to center the student data horizontally and vertically in each cell.

+- As of now, the performance indicator (a score of 0 to 100), is as descriptive of a student's performance in class as it can be.
+In future iterations, we planned to add more descriptive performance fields, like examination and assignment scores.

+- The current way of entering performance scores is quite troublesome for the TA.
+In future enhancements, performance scores in various aspects (like assignment or examination grades) can be automatically imported or read from Canvas or any other learning management system used by the university.

+- The current way of adding students into the student list is also quite troublesome.
+In future enhancements, they can be automatically parsed from a class list from canvas or any other learning management system used by the university.
+-